Skip to content

 filtered_vol ndarray

-The volume with background removed.
+The processed volume (the background estimation).

 Example